8+ Free Packing Checklist Templates (Word | Excel) for Travel, Moving

 3. The number of packing bags

-For cases where your travel involves a number of travel bags, a good packing list should assign numbers to the bags with different numbers.
+For cases where your travel involves a number of travel bags, a good checklist should assign numbers to the bags with different numbers.
 This helps in deciding what should be packed in specific bags.
 This helps in luggage management as well as easy item tracing.

 4. Item package bag number

 This is the number assigned to the traveling bag where the specific item is packed.
-When creating a good packing checklist, you should leave a space next to each item to indicate the specific bag where the item will be packed.
+You should also leave a space next to each item to indicate the specific bag where the item will be packed.
 This helps in the easy tracing of an item instead of checking one bag after another.

 About This Article